jcrmovired/mvd-agents-league/ReportMind/README.md

 Ask *"What was the loss ratio for the automotive business unit in Q3?"* and ReportMind will find the answer in your real data, explain it, and visualize it 📈 — all in a single conversation turn.

+---

 ## Inspiration

 One of the biggest unsolved challenges in enterprise AI today is **tabular data**.
 LLMs are great at text — but when the source of truth lives in Excel spreadsheets, CSV exports, or business reports, most agents fail.
-They either hallucinate numbers, can't navigate multi-sheet files, or require expensive data pipelines before they can answer a single question.
+They either hallucinate numbers, cannot navigate multi-sheet files, or require expensive data pipelines before they can answer a single question.

+In practice, Excel files are the Achilles’ heel of modern generative AI.
+Every attempt to analyze them introduces a new obstacle: files are too large, sheets are too complex, rows and columns are too numerous, or the relevant information is hidden somewhere else.
+The list of issues when working with LLMs on spreadsheets is almost endless.
+That is why we built this project — to propose a practical solution to this problem.

+We present a prototype designed specifically for working with Excel files, where file size is no longer a limitation thanks to our preprocessing and chunking strategy.
+In addition, our approach improves the understanding of tabular data regardless of the original spreadsheet structure by transforming implicit context into explicit, semantically meaningful text, which substantially enhances retrieval performance.
+Finally, we extended the agent with chart generation and document memory capabilities to provide a more natural and productive user experience.

+Although this is still an early-stage version, we believe our approach can help push the boundaries of how LLMs understand Excel data and significantly simplify everyday analytical workflows in enterprise environments.

 ---